Apia: City features

 Mulinuʻu, the old ceremonial capital, lies at the city's western end, and is the location of the Parliament House (Maota Fono), and the historic observatory built during the German era is now the meteorology office.

 The historic Catholic cathedral in Apia, the Immaculate Conception of Mary Cathedral, was dedicated 31 December 1867.
 It was pulled down mid-2011, reportedly due to structural damage from the earthquake of September 2009.
 A new cathedral was built and dedicated 31 May 2014.

 An area of reclaimed land jutting into the harbour is the site of the Fiame Mataafa Faumuina Mulinuu II (FMFM II) building, the multi-storey government offices named after the first Prime Minister of Samoa, and the Central Bank of Samoa.
 A clock tower erected as a war memorial acts as a central point for the city.
 The new market (maketi fou) is inland at Fugalei, where it is more protected from the effects of cyclones.
 Apia still has some of the early, wooden, colonial buildings which remain scattered around the town, most notably the old courthouse from the German colonial era, with a museum on the upper floor (the new courthouse is in Mulinuʻu).
 Recent infrastructural development and economic growth has seen several multi-storey buildings rise in the city.
 The ACC building (2001) houses the Accident Compensation Board, the National Bank of Samoa, and some government departments.
 The mall below it is home to shops and eateries.
 The Samoatel building (2004) which is the site for Samoa's international telecommunications hub, was built inland at Maluafou, also to protect it from the effects of seasonal cyclones.
 The DBS building (2007) in Savalalo houses the Development Bank of Samoa and new courts complex in Mulinuu, with the district, supreme, and land & titles courts (2010).
 The Tui Atua Tupua Tamasese Building (2012) in Sogi houses government ministries.
 Another addition to Apia's skyline is the SNPF Molesi shopping mall, opened in 2013.
 A new hospital complex was completed at Mot'ootua.

-Scottish-born writer Robert Louis Stevenson spent the last four years of his life here, and is buried on Mount Vaea, overlooking both the city and the home he built, Vailima, now a museum in his honour.
+Scottish-born writer Robert Louis Stevenson spent the last four years of his life here, and is buried on Mount Vaea, overlooking the city.
+The home he built at Vailima is now the Robert Louis Stevenson Museum, and the Vailima Botanical Gardens have been developed on the former estate.
 Stevenson had taken the Samoan name Tusitala ("writer of tales").

 Falemata'aga - Museum of Samoa is located in a former German colonial school in the city.